-Two Men Killed In San Diego Paragliding Crash
+2 Men Killed In San Diego Paragliding Crash

-Witnesses looked on in horror as two paragliders collided in mid-air and fell about 75 feet to their death over the weekend.
+Witnesses looked on in horror as two paragliders collided in midair and fell about 75 feet to their death over the weekend.

-The men have been identified as 61-year-old Raul Gonzalez Valerio of Laguna Hills, Calif. and 43-year-old Glenn Johnny Peter Bengtsson, of Carlsbad, Calif.
+The men have been identified as 61-year-old Raul Gonzalez Valerio of Laguna Hills, Calif., and 43-year-old Glenn Johnny Peter Bengtsson of Carlsbad, Calif.
 They were paragliding off Torrey Pines, a popular cliff-side launching spot near the northern coast of San Diego, when the accident happened on Saturday afternoon.

 One paraglider was flying south when he allegedly made a hard right turn, placing himself in the path of the other man, San Diego Lifeguard Lt.
 Rich Stropky told the San Diego Union-Tribune.
-Stropky said the lines from their harnesses to their canopies became tangled.
+Stropky said the lines from the harnesses to their canopies became tangled.

 It is unclear which man crossed the other's path.
 One of the men was an experienced paraglider who was certified to fly on his own; the other was training for an advanced certification.